informaticameg/Plasta/doc/en/introduction.md

 Plasta consists of 4 main components are the 4 base classes of a Plasta package.

-Of these 4 classes, 3 are purely heritable: BaseManager, GUIManager y BaseAddWindow.
+Of these 4 classes, 3 are purely heritable: BaseManager, BaseGUI y BaseAdd.
 At any time you can implement any of its operations to achieve the desired end.

 ### The Storm class